 Finally, you may have noticed that my Arms look similar to the new East Kingdom Order of the Silver Tyger badge.
 I had to grant my entire Kingdom Permission to Conflict with my Arms!
 (I’m wondering how long it will be before some nice older knight pulls me aside and tells me my arms will never pass.)

-I’m an avid member of the Society of Creative Anachronisms, but I was a Live Action Role Player (LARPer) for a decade and a half before I changed alternate lifestyles.
-This vest is both the most beautiful and the most complicated piece of cloth engineering that I have created.
-The Yggdrasil embroidery took me three months’ worth of D&D games.
+I’m an avid member of the Society of Creative Anachronisms, but I was a Live Action Role Player (LARPer) for a decade and a half before I changed hobbies.
+This vest is both the most beautiful and the most complicated piece of fabric engineering that I have created.
+The Tree of Life embroidery alone took a month.

-I refer to this piece as engineering, because it’s not just a costume.
-I needed to have a lot of pockets to hold my spellbook, notebook, components, tags, and props.
-I’d originally carried a shoulder bag, but it didn’t have enough pockets.
+I refer to this piece as engineering, because it’s not simply a costume.
+I needed to have a lot of pockets to hold my notebook, components, tags, and props.
+I’d originally carried a shoulder bag, but it didn’t have enough pockets or enough volume.
 The front of this vest has four separate flat pockets, and two larger cargo pockets on the sides.

 The large cargo pockets measured 12″ deep, 7″ wide, and about 1.5″ wide.
-I could easily fit 40 spellpackets into each of the two pockets.
+I could easily fit 40 bean bag “packets” into each of the two side pockets.
 At some point in a large battle, I would be scrambling to transfer packets from the left pocket, where I held my bow, to the right pocket, where I grabbed my packet ammo.
-Friends sometimes snagged packets out of these pockets in a pinch.
+Friends sometimes snagged packets out of my pockets in a pinch.

 All of these pockets were extremely useful, but I feel the real genius of the project was making the vest adjustable.
 LARPs run in the spring, summer, and fall, and temperatures will vary from 40 to 90 degrees.
-I needed a single costume item that I could wear over nothing more than a swim suit, but would still work layered over an undershirt, overshirt, and chainmail, while still being able to throw a cloak over the whole ensemble.
+I needed a single costume item that I could wear over minimal summer clothing, but would still work layered over an undershirt, overshirt, and chainmail, while still being able to throw a cloak over the whole ensemble.
 To that end, I put velcro strips in the belt, both to be adjustable and so I could quickly change my under-layers.
 The top half of the vest is lined protect the embroidery.